DevBench: A Realistic, Developer-Informed Benchmark for Code Generation Models: Abstract

 \section{Abstract}

-DevBench~\citep{aaa_devbench2025} is a telemetry-driven benchmark designed to evaluate Large Language Models (LLMs) on realistic code completion tasks.
-It includes 1,800 evaluation instances across six programming languages and six task categories derived from real developer telemetry, such as API usage and code purpose understanding.
+\textbf{DevBench} is a telemetry-driven benchmark designed to evaluate Large Language Models (LLMs) on realistic code completion tasks.
+It includes 1,800 evaluation instances across six programming languages and six task categories derived from real developer telemetry and synthesized using generator models from multiple provider families to mitigate single-source bias.
 Unlike prior benchmarks, it emphasizes ecological validity, avoids training data contamination, and enables detailed diagnostics.
 The evaluation combines functional correctness, similarity-based metrics, and LLM-judge assessments focused on usefulness and contextual relevance.
-9 state-of-the-art models were assessed, revealing differences in syntactic precision, semantic reasoning, and practical utility.
-Our benchmark provides actionable insights to guide model selection and improvement—detail that is often missing from other benchmarks but is essential for both practical deployment and targeted model development.
+9 state-of-the-art models were assessed, with the strongest achieving only 43.5\% Pass@1, confirming the benchmark remains challenging and revealing differences in syntactic precision, semantic reasoning, and practical utility.
+Our benchmark provides actionable insights to guide model selection and improvement, detail that is often missing from other benchmarks but is essential for both practical deployment and targeted model development.